blockchainsure/scripnyc/README.md

 # Scrip.NYC
 This is the Scrip.NYC public repository.

-Created September 29th, 2024; Last updated September 29th, 2024
+Created September 29th, 2024
+Last updated October 7th, 2024

 ## Some Notes on Scrip Adoption